transloadit/uppy.io/docs/guides/choosing-upload-strategy.md

 # Choosing the upload strategy you need

 Versatile, reliable uploading is at the heart of Uppy.
-It has many configurable plugins to suit your needs.
+It has many configurable upload strategies to suit your needs.
+In contrast to sources, an upload strategy is the destination for your files.
+When using a local source (like webcam) the strategies can upload directly from your browser, but if the source is remote (like Google Drive), a [Companion](companion) server must be used in order to facilitate the upload.
 In this guide we will explain the different plugins, their strategies, and when to use them based on use cases.

 ## Use cases